bluesky/tiled/docs/source/tutorials/streaming.md

 The writer can let subscribers know that no more data is expected (for now).
 This does not prevent them from writing more later; it just signal that nothing more is expected.
-Live data data processing jobs may use this as a prompt to clean up and free up resources.
+Live data processing jobs may use this as a prompt to clean up and free up resources.

 ```py